-What is Manga Explained
+What is Manga?
+Explained

-Think Astro Boy by Osamu Tezuka, the Godfather of Manga.
-His art style that featured the now-iconic “anime eyes” was inspired by Disney characters.
+Think Astro Boy by Osamu Tezuka, the 'Godfather of Manga'.
+His art style, which featured the now-iconic “anime eyes”, was inspired by Disney characters.

-What is Manhwa Explained
+What is Manhwa?
+Explained

 Manhwa is read from left to right, similar to American comics.
 Digital versions are in color.
 Popular titles include Solo Leveling and Killing Stalking.

-In terms of general art style, manhwa characters look more realistic as compared to manga.
+In terms of general art style, manhwa characters look more realistic compared to manga.
 A manhwa creator is referred to as a manhwaga.

-What is Manhua Explained
+What is Manhua?
+Explained

 Manhua also have their own distinct genres.
 Wuxia refers to martial arts stories.
 Xianxia, on the other hand, is more for the fantasy and magic types.